-For further details on investors' roles and rationale, see chapter 1.3.
+13 For further details on investors' roles and rationale, see chapter 1.3.

-For a detailed description of the green bond issuance process, see chapter 2.
+14 For a detailed description of the green bond issuance process, see chapter 2.

 With the exception of the ring-fencing or ear-marking of proceeds required by the green label, green bonds have financial characteristics that are essentially identical to conventional bonds from the same issuer, including the credit quality, yield and consequently, the price at which they are issued.
 This concept of "flat-pricing" has been central to the rapid expansion of the market driven by investor demand.
-Prices are said to be flat at issuance because the credit profile of a green bond is the same as any other of the most regular, simple and standardized ("plain vanilla") bonds from the same issuer, so pricing differentials should be comparable.
+Prices are said to be flat at issuance because the credit profile of a green bond is the same as any other of the most regular, simple and standardized ("plain vanilla") bonds from the same issuer, so pricing differentials should be comparable.15

 The future evolution of green bond pricing is uncertain, as the green label has not in itself conferred a pricing advantage at primary issuance, due to the concept of flat pricing.
 But there is some anecdotal evidence emerging that certain green bonds (for instance in the EU) price "a few basis points tighter" than conventional bonds at primary issuance due to strong demand and oversubscription, and they may also trade at a premium on the secondary markets.
-S&P (2016) argues that this is most likely due to the imbalance of supply and demand with insufficient quantities of green-labelled bonds available to meet investor demand and states that "although examples can be found of green bonds trading both above and below the credit curve of their non-green counterparts, the general consensus is that they largely trade in line with conventional bonds."
+16 S&P (2016)17 argues that this is most likely due to the imbalance of supply and demand with insufficient quantities of greenlabelled bonds available to meet investor demand and states that "although examples can be found of green bonds trading both above and below the credit curve of their non-green counterparts, the general consensus is that they largely trade in line with conventional bonds."
 S&P argues that preferential pricing for green bonds could reduce the participation of mainstream investors in the markets unwilling to pay a premium for green benefits, potentially limiting market growth.

-Source: OECD/Bloomberg Philanthropies (2015), Policy Perspectives, Green bonds: Mobilizing the debt capital markets for a low-carbon transition.
+15 Source: OECD/Bloomberg Philanthropies (2015), Policy Perspectives, Green bonds: Mobilizing the debt capital markets for a low-carbon transition.

-See, for example, Oliver D. Zerbib (2016), The Green Bond Premium; Climate Bonds Initiative (2016), Bonds and Climate Change: State of the Market 2016.
+16 See, for example, Oliver D. Zerbib (2016), The Green Bond Premium; Climate Bonds Initiative (2016), Bonds and Climate Change: State of the Market 2016.

-Standard & Poor's (2016), The Corporate Green Bond Market Fizzes As The Global Economy Decarbonizes.
+17 Standard & Poor's (2016), The Corporate Green Bond Market Fizzes As The Global Economy Decarbonizes.

-> Who issues green bonds?
+Who issues green bonds?

-From 2007 until 2012, the supply side in global green bond markets was almost exclusively represented by multilateral development banks and some other public institutions until private sector companies and financial institutions started entering the market in 2013 contributing to its accelerating growth.
-The green bond market continues to grow exponentially, with USD 97 billion issued in 2016.
-China was the primary driver in 2016, setting a new annual issuance record of over USD 30 billion in the year.
+From 2007 until 2012, the supply side in global green bond markets was almost exclusively represented by multilateral development banks and other government-related entities until corporates and financial institutions started entering the market in 2013 contributing to its accelerating growth.
+The green bond market continues to grow exponentially, with USD 97 billion issued in 2016, and USD 156 billion in 2017, including the first green bonds by sovereigns.18